Frequently asked questions

 If you would like to include these placements in your application form under the ‘Fourth year’ clinical placement section, you can do so if you clearly indicate which placements were paramedic placements and which were nursing/midwifery.
 However, it is not a requirement that they be included.

-Do I need to have my academic transcript, WWCC and IHS certified before submitting it with my application?
+Do I need to have my academic transcript and Immunisation History Statement certified before submitting it with my application?

 No. Monash Health accepts scanned copies of all documents to support applications.
 They must be true, exact copies of the originals.